 - one of the best dinosaur nests on exhibit anywhere

 - a life-size skull replica of Stan, the Tyrannosaurus rex

 - a thigh bone of a duck-bill dinosaur that you can touch

-- a complete Psittacosaurus with stone in its gizzard
+- a complete Psittacosaurus with stones in its gizzard — just like birds

 Explore Mines & Minerals

 - explore Wisconsin's mining history